 Published on 2020-06-30

-It is on the seaside in the West of France, just a few kilometers from La Rochelle and more precisely in the church Sainte-Madeleine of Châtelaillon-Plage, that the artist from Lille came to drop his suitcases for two months at the beginning of the year 2020.
+It is on the seaside in the West of France, just a few kilometers from La Rochelle and more precisely in the church Sainte-Madeleine of Châtelaillon-Plage, that the artist from Lille came to put down his suitcases for two months at the beginning of the year 2020.

-At the request of the city, owner of the church and at the initiative of the project as part of the restoration work of the building, Amaury Dubois imagined and designed a work of art respecting both the spiritual dimension of the place, as well as the singular and colourful identity of the seaside resort that is Châtelaillon-Plage.
+It is at the request of the city, owner of the church and at the initiative of the project as part of the restoration work of the building, that Amaury Dubois imagined and designed a work of art respecting both the spiritual dimension of the place, as well as the singular and colourful identity of the seaside resort that is Châtelaillon-Plage.

-Usually used to the canvases he covers with his curved and colourful creations, Amaury Dubois took up the challenge of creating a unique and custom-made fresco of 600m², covering the entire vault of the church to its choir, including the stained-glass windows.
-A real coup for the artist, as his fresco becomes one of the largest works ever created in a church in France!
+Usually used to the canvases he covers with his curved and colourful creations, Amaury Dubois took up the challenge to create a unique and custom-made fresco of 600m², covering the entire vault of the church to its choir, including the stained-glass windows.
+A major artwork for the artist, as his fresco became one of the largest works ever created in a church in France!

 After Picasso, Matisse and Okuda, it is now Amaury Dubois' turn to mark the interior of a church with a unique contemporary fresco.

-One can clearly feel in this church that Amaury Dubois was able, with such a surface, to give full scope to the philosophy of his artistic work: painting life in motion.
+One can clearly feel in this church that Amaury Dubois was able, with such a surface, to give full scope of his artistic work’s philosophy: painting life in motion.
 A true expression for the artist, but also a real challenge!

 "When I paint, I completely immerse myself in my work.
 This time the immersion was special.
 While we are generally facing our support, in a vertical position, I worked here under my "canvas", perched on a scaffolding!
 The size, the symbolism, the time spent in the church made me feel at times that I was "part" of the work, that I belonged to it…"